 Like other families, February 14th puts chocolates at the top of our list for Valentine’s Day.

 My daughter is already talking about Valentine’s Day!
-It’s her favorite holiday and she expects chocolates!
+It’s her favorite holiday, and she expects chocolates!
 It’s The Divine Miss M’s favorite holiday.
 It always has been, even when she was tiny.
 I find it peculiar–after all, she’s eight!
-Maybe its all the pink and red?
+Maybe it is all pink and red?

 This year The Divine Miss M is asking for the most ginormous box of chocolates Cupid can find.
 Isn’t that what we’re all dreaming of?
 That bright, heart-shaped red box.
 I know I am!
 The difference between us is The Divine Miss M will swoon over her box.
 She’ll take in the details–if it’s flocked or shiny.
 If it has a satin bow or one simply etched into the box.
 She’ll enjoy the box.
-Me.
+Me?
 I’m more apt to open it right away and see the assortment of chocolates!
 I don’t need a “code” to identify them.
-I like them all and to ensure their mine, I take a bite of each and every one!
+I like them all, and to ensure they’re mine, I take a bite of everyone!

 Gifts of Chocolate to Put at the Top of the List:

-The homemade gift giver in me loves this Ghiradelli Advent to help Miss M countdown the days to her favorite holiday.
-She also loves making Hershey Kiss Roses; they are easy to make and cost about 50-cents each so two dozen for about $12 is a saving over roses and they are chocolate!
+The homemade gift giver in me loves this Ghiradelli Advent to help Miss M count down the days to her favorite holiday.
+She also loves making Hershey Kiss Roses; they are easy to make and cost about 50-cents each, so two dozen for about $12 is saving over roses, and they are chocolate!